Bujanovac: Demographics

-According to the 2002 census, the municipality of Bujanovac had a population of 43,302 people.
-Most of the municipality population live in rural areas, with only 27.74% living in the urban parts.
+According to the 2022 census, the municipality of Bujanovac had a population of 41,068 people.
+Most of the municipality population live in rural areas, with only 28% living in the urban parts.
 The municipality of Bujanovac has 59 inhabited places.
-As of 2022 census, the municipality has a population of 42,634 inhabitants.

 Ethnic groups

-The majority of the municipality population according to the 2002 census are Albanians, encompassing 54.69% of the total population.
+The majority of the municipality population according to the 2022 census are Albanians, encompassing 62% of the total population.
 During the 2011 census, undercounting of the census units, owing to the boycott by most of the members of the Albanian ethnic community in the municipality of Bujanovac, was reported.
 The ethnic composition of the municipality is as follows:

+Religion

+Based on the census results from 2022, the Bujanovac Municipality has 68.8% of Muslims majority and substantial 24.8% Christian Orthodox minority.

 Culture and society

 Sports

-Bujanovac has a number of football teams, the most notable being BSK Bujanovac, Kf Tërnoci and KF Besa.
+Bujanovac has a number of football teams, the most notable being BSK Bujanovac, KF Tërnoci and KF Besa.

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):